Panel List and Descriptions

 Cross Border Immigration Analysis: Trump vs. Trudeau, a Zero-Sum Game?

 We will address the latest changes to the U.S. immigration policies and procedures, raise awareness on their impact on South Asians, and examine options available for foreign nationals to work in Canada.
-Panelists will include Madhuri Nemali, Immigration Team Lead at TriNet USA, Inc., as moderator, Pavan Dhillon, Canadian Immigration Attorney at Dhillon Immigration Law; and Akshat Divatia, Attorney at Harris Bricken.
+Panelists will include Madhuri Nemali, Immigration Team Lead at TriNet USA, Inc., as moderator, Pavan Dhillon, Canadian Immigration Attorney at Dhillon Immigration Law; Akshat Divatia, Attorney at Harris Bricken; and Niranjan Adhikari, Managing Attorney, Adhikari Law PLLC.

 Barring Faith: Attacks on Religious Exercise in Immigration Detention

 Last summer saw a number of high profile incidents of religious discrimination around the country involving individuals in federal immigration detention, particularly against Sikh, Hindu, and Muslim detainees.
 Among the many deprivations, Sikh men had their turbans taken, Hindu detainees were denied religiously-compliant meals, and Muslim men were denied the ability to fast for Ramadan and to access Qur'ans.
 This panel will bring together attorneys and advocates who have worked across the country to ensure access to religious rights for individuals in federal immigration detention and discuss the actions their organizations have taken—from lawsuits to demand letters and public advocacy campaigns—to seek redress.
 The panelists will also discuss ongoing issues and next steps to defend the free exercise rights of immigration detainees.
-Moderator, Nimra H. Azmi, Staff Attorney at Muslim Advocates will be joined by panelists Amrith Kaur Aakre, Legal Director at The Sikh Coalition; Joseph (Yusuf) Saei, Yale Law School Arthur Liman Public Interest Fellow at Muslim Advocates; and Priyanka Bhatt, Staff Attorney for Project South.
+Moderator, Nimra H. Azmi, Staff Attorney at Muslim Advocates will be joined by panelists Amrith Kaur Aakre, Legal Director at The Sikh Coalition; Joseph (Yusuf) Saei, Yale Law School Arthur Liman Public Interest Fellow at Muslim Advocates; Priyanka Bhatt, Staff Attorney for Project South; and Meeth Soni, Co-Legal Director at Immigration Defenders Law Centre.

-What All Lawyers Need to Know About Immigration Law and How To Make a Positive Impact In Our Immigrant Communities
+What All Lawyers Need to Know About Immigration Law presented by the SABA Foundation and SABA Immigration Committee

 Immigration has been a constant hot topic in our news cycles on varied issues such as detention, family separation, H-1B visas, DACA, asylum, increasing denials and lengthy backlogs.
-What do all lawyers need to know about Immigration?
+What do all lawyers need to know about immigration law?
 What are some of the most pressing issues that are being discussed politically?
 Where can we, as a group and on an individual level, make a difference for members of our community?
-The goal of this panel will be to provide Non – Immigration Attorneys with information you need to best serve your clients and take action for your community.
+The goal of this panel will be to provide non–immigration attorneys with information you need to best serve your clients and take action for your community.

 Diversity & Inclusion

 What does it take to rise up and become the General Counsel of a leading corporation?
 Join us for a plenary lunch discussion in which several prominent female General Counsel will share their experiences and thoughts on rising up and representing women in the law, shattering glass ceilings, and becoming some of the nation's leading General Counsel.
-Moderator Jennifer Ivan, Assistant General Counsel at Microsoft, will be joined by panelists Bindu Cudjoe, Senior Vice President, General Counsel and Corporate Secretary at Canadian Western Bank; Ashoo Sharma, Vice President & General Counsel at Harry Norman Realtors; Almeta Cooper, Senior Vice President, General Counsel and Corporate Secretary at Morehouse College; and Sangeetha Raghunathan, VP, General Counsel at Indiegogo.
+Moderator Jennifer Ivan, Assistant General Counsel at Microsoft, will be joined by panelists Bindu Cudjoe, Senior Vice President, General Counsel and Corporate Secretary at Canadian Western Bank; Ashoo Sharma, Vice President & General Counsel at Harry Norman Realtors; Almeta Cooper, Senior Vice President, General Counsel and Corporate Secretary at Morehouse College; and Sangeetha Raghunathan, former VP, General Counsel at Indiegogo (incoming General Counsel & Chief Compliance Officer for a Bay-Area based startup).

 Health care is changing in a big way.
 As technology advances, its impact on health care has resulted in advances in the treatment and quality of medicine, medical devices, and more.
 As innovations in artificial intelligence, digital tools, and machine learning emerge, so have novel legal risks.
 What laws and regulations will be called upon to keep patients and populations safe?
 How will policymakers, health care providers, and other stakeholders balance the interests of innovation and the preservation of cybersecurity and patient privacy?
 Join SABA's Health Law Section and a panel of experts for an introduction to the legal issues of furthering health care in the digital world.
 Moderator Viren Doshi, Counsel at Conner Strong & Buckelew, will be joined by panelists Fazal Khan, MD, JD Associate Professor of Law at the University of Georgia, Priya Bathija, Vice President of the Value Initiative at American Hospital Association; Atul Nakhasi, Physician at LA County Department of Health Services; and Alaap P. Shah, JD, MPG, Member of the Firm Epstein Becker Green, P.C.